 Remedy

-Volkswagen Group of America, Inc. (Volkswagen) is recalling certain 2019 Volkswagen Jetta vehicles equipped with LED headlights.
-The passenger side headlight may be incorrectly positioned, reducing the driver's visibility when it is dark.
-As such, these vehicles fail to comply with the requirements of Federal Motor Vehicle Safety Standard (FMVSS) number 108, "Lamps, Reflective Devices, and Associated Equipment."
+Ford Motor Company (Ford) is recalling certain 2023 Edge vehicles.
+The front right headlight may be too bright or aimed incorrectly.
+As such, these vehicles fail to comply with the requirements of Federal Motor Vehicle Safety Standard number 108, "Lamps, Reflective Devices, and Associated Equipment."

 Safety Risk